After successfully introducing the tea bag to Britain, Tetley grew to lead the market.

 The Eaglescliffe plant was the largest tea bag factory in the world by 1986.

 Tetley introduced the round tea bag in 1989.
-In 2000 Tetley was acquired by Tata, an Indian conglomerate, for £271 million.
+Tetley was acquired by Tata, an Indian conglomerate, for £271 million in 2000.

-Tetley is the third highest selling tea brand in Britain, with a 16 percent market share as of 2016.
+Tetley is the fourth highest-selling tea brand in Britain as of 2019.

 Note: all current day wealth calculations are measured as a percentage of GDP, and are taken from measuringworth.com